DataHeretic/DataHeretic.github.io/index.md

 ## Developer Experience

 We deeply care about developer experience and ergonomics.
 Schema migrations, endpoints and tests will reside in close proximity, reducing the cognitive burden on the developer.
-Its rich CLI interface includes both facilitates code creation, as well as all commands to operate the DataHeretic engine.  plugin will be developed to streamline developer exprience.
+Its rich CLI interface includes both facilitates code creation, as well as all commands to operate the DataHeretic engine.
+A *VSCode* plugin will be developed to streamline developer exprience.

 ## An Example Simple Endpoint
 Without further ado, we're proud to present the (_really simple_) `foos_by_id.dh`: